staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 ### SSL Certificate Setup

-> [!IMPORTANT]
+> [!WARNING]
 > If you're only using standard DNS or other protocols, you can skip this section.

-> [!WARNING]
+>
-> This section covers advanced setup for DNS-over-HTTPS (DoH).
+> This section covers advanced setup for DNS-over-HTTPS (DoH), DNS-over-TLS (DoT) and DNS-over-QUIC (DoQ).
 Only proceed if you're comfortable with SSL certificates and DNS configuration.

-> [!NOTE]
+>
-> If you plan to use DNS-over-HTTPS (DoH), ensure that port 443 is not already in use by Home Assistant or other services.
+> If you plan to use DNS-over-HTTPS (DoH), DNS-over-TLS (DoT) and/or DNS-over-QUIC (DoQ), ensure that port 443 and/or 853 is not already in use by Home Assistant or other services.
 Home Assistant typically uses port 443 for its own HTTPS access, so you may need to:
 >
-> - Use a different domain for DoH
+> - Run on a different port see: [Port Configuration](#port-configuration)
 > - Configure a reverse proxy to handle the routing
-> - Run DoH on a different port

 To set up SSL certificates using the Home Assistant Let's Encrypt add-on: